Update: DEAD! Don’t miss it if this becomes alive again. Sign up for deal notification alerts here!

 Update: These offers will end tomorrow at 3:59pm ET!

 Limited time card signup bonuses:

-Through 7/14, you can earn a limited time signup bonus on Southwest cards:
+For a limited time only, you can earn a limited time signup bonus on Southwest cards:

 - The Chase Southwest Consumer Priority card has a signup bonus of 65K Southwest points for spending $2,000 in 3 months.

 - The card offers some amazing benefits for Southwest loyalists including 4 annual A1-A15 boarding upgrade certificates, $75 in annual Southwest travel credit, 7.5K Southwest points upon every card anniversary, 20% off in-flight purchases, and the ability to earn tier points towards A-List status. $149 annual fee.